guettli/programming-guidelines/README.rst

 If you need several pages in a book to explain a software design pattern, then it is too complicated.
 I think Software Design Patterns are overrated.

+Why are so many books about software design patterns and nearly no books about database design patterns?

 Time is too short for "git rebase" vs "git merge" discussions .............................................................